thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0-side.rst

    <details>
    <summary>Hint</summary>

-In general we have ``isoToPath`` which takes in an isomorphism and gives a path.
+We converted an isomorphism to a path in
+:ref:`quest 0 <quest0WorkingWithTheCircle>`.

 .. raw:: html